LukeShortCloud/rootpages/src/programming/machine_learning.rst

 Here are tips to get the best results when vibe coding:

+-  Vibe coding works best for projects that are isolated.
+[83]

+    -  It can be easily refactored or replaced later.

+-  Before generating code, plan and document the architecture in one or more files.[73][74][83]

+    -  If using a coding agent, start with the "plan" mode before switching to "build" mode.
--  Before generating code, plan and document the architecture in one or more files.
-It is recommended to start with at least a specification markdown file ``SPEC.md``.
-Continue to keep this updated as the project grows.
-[73][74]
+    -  It is recommended to start with at least a specification markdown file ``SPEC.md``.
+    -  Use a checklist to keep track of what has and has not been implemented.
+    -  Continue to keep all documents updated as the project grows.

 -  Each source code file should be around 1000 lines or less.
 [73][75]

+    -  Around 500 lines is optimal.
+    -  Modern agents struggle with more than 1000.

 -  Generate unit and/or integration tests.
 Optionally follow test-driven development (TDD) to create tests before the actual implementation.
-[73][76]
+[73][76][83]

+    -  Tests should not be too generic that they are not useful.
+Tests should also not be too implementation specific.
+    -  If possible, a human should write the tests of what is expected from the program.

+-  Use different context sizes.
+[84]

+    -  Large context (128K) for research tasks.
+    -  Medium context (32K) for implementing a new feature.
+    -  Small context (8K) for small refactors.
+    -  When done, start a new session to have more context available.
+Optionally save and load a summary of the previous session if related.

 History
 -------